david-fong/gemel/doc/design/04-non-dramatic.md

 Here are some things that I will do that our existing technologies could also probably easily do (not all of them are expressly "improvements". some are just regular old choices):

+- Don't ever prevent "keywords" from being used as identifiers.

 ## Responsibilities

 These things should be made easy by tooling: